 - Your baby may feel a little pain during their procedure.
 This does not last very long and is probably less painful than having a local anaesthetic. - A small amount of bleeding after the procedure is normal.
-Allowing your baby to feed on your breast or bottle treats this best, as feeding will compress the floor of their mouth.
-Around one in 400 babies will need pressure to settle their bleeding, around one in 7,000 will need to be given adrenaline, and around one in 77,000 will need cautery or suturing. - The risk of infection is low.
-However your baby will have an open wound in their mouth, so care must be taken when cleaning your hands and sterilising their feeding equipment and dummies.
+Allowing your baby to feed on your breast or bottle treats this best, as feeding will compress the floor of their mouth. - Around one in 400 babies will need pressure to settle their bleeding. - Around one in 7,000 will need to be given adrenaline. - Around one in 77,000 will need cautery or suturing. - The risk of infection is low.
+However your baby will have an open wound in their mouth.
+You must take care when cleaning your hands and sterilising their feeding equipment and dummies.